syrianarchive/syrianarchive-investigations/investigations/KiwanHospital.md

 ## Initial Summary
 - Location: Idlib: [Kansafra](https://goo.gl/maps/dBBbCV9xiSGKK77C8)
-- Beneficiaries of the Hospital: Kiwan Hospital, supported by [Syrian Expatriates Medical Association (SEMA)](https://www.sema-sy.org/en/project/kiwan-hospital/), serves the 175,000 people of the surrounding areas with over 900 patients treated at the hospital every month.
+- Target: Kiwan Hospital, supported by [Syrian Expatriates Medical Association (SEMA)](https://www.sema-sy.org/en/project/kiwan-hospital/), serves the 175,000 people of the surrounding areas with over 900 patients treated at the hospital every month.
 - Date: 24 November 2019
 - Time: Between 21:00 and 21:30 according to interviews with hospital staff conducted by the Syrian Archive’s investigations team and in corroboration with online open source media.
 - Deaths or Wounded: None